rticommunity/rticonnextdds-connector/README.md

  * **nodejs/javascript**: we use [libffi](https://github.com/node-ffi/node-ffi) to call our library, but we try to hide that from you using a nice JavaScript wrapper.
  * **python**: here we use [ctypes](https://docs.python.org/2/library/ctypes.html) to call our native functions; of course everything is hidden in a nice Python wrapper.
  * **C#/.NET languages**: we use P/Invoke technology to call the native functions.
-This allows running programs on .NET Framework and Mono making applications available for Windows, Linux and Mac OS X.
+It works with .NET Standard 1.1, .NET Framework 2.0, .NET Core .1.0 and Mono.
+It's compatible with Windows, Linux and Mac OS X.
  * **lua**: we have been supporting Lua in our [RTI Prototyper](https://community.rti.com/downloads/experimental/rti-prototyper-with-lua) for a while now.
 Check more information on our [blog](http://blogs.rti.com/tag/lua/) or on the [Getting Started Guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_Prototyper_GettingStarted.pdf).
 Also, stay tuned: a version that can be used directly with the standard Lua interprerter is coming...
  * **C**: for the native code lovers, we have header files so you can call the